zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 The error messages, if any, are displayed on the `ERRORS LOG` panel on this page.

 To see a full list of error records, use the `Show Full List` action menu command.
-The errors will be displayed grouped by your current Import Results record.
+The errors will be displayed grouped by your current import job.

 ![Import result logs](_assets/import-feeds-import-results-error-log.png)